facebook/react-native-website/docs/_integration-with-exisiting-apps-swift.md

 We will now add an event handler from the menu link.
 A method will be added to the main `ViewController` of your application.
 This is where `RCTRootView` comes into play.

 When you build a React Native application, you use the [Metro bundler][metro] to create an `index.bundle` that will be served by the React Native server.
-Inside `index.bundle` will be our `RNHighScore` module.
+Inside the `index.bundle` will be our `RNHighScore` module.
 So, we need to point our `RCTRootView` to the location of the `index.bundle` resource (via `NSURL`) and tie it to the module.
+In the development mode, the bundle will be fetched from the localhost development server, while in the release mode it will be read from the file system.

 We will, for debugging purposes, log that the event handler was invoked.
 Then, we will create a string with the location of our React Native code that exists inside the `index.bundle`.
 Finally, we will create the main `RCTRootView`.
 Notice how we provide `RNHighScores` as the `moduleName` that we created [above](#the-react-native-component) when writing the code for our React Native component.